Where are they now? The Manchester City XI on David Silva’s debut

 The defender clearly made an impression on Brendan Rodgers at Celtic and is now a coach under the former Liverpool boss at Leicester City.

-Quite possibly the greatest leader Manchester City have ever been able to rely on, Kompany left the club this summer to return to Anderlecht as player-manager.
+Quite possibly the greatest leader Manchester City have ever been able to rely on, Kompany left the club in 2019 to return to Anderlecht as player-manager.

 “Man City has given me everything”